YuanyueLi/FlashEntropySearch/README.md

 You can find the benchmark result and the original code used in our manuscript under the `manuscript` folder.
 We improved our code for easier use, the latest version of the code can be found under the `ms_entropy` folder.

+The API documents of the latest version can be found [here](https://flashentropysearch.readthedocs.io/en/develop/).

 # Installation

 ## Requirements